wisniewski-mateusz/submodulesIES/_pages/home.md

 ## 8. Exercises

 Here are a few exercises which can help you practice newly acquired skills.
+Unfortunately, those exercises require basic python knowledge.
 Good luck!

 ### 8.1.
 Ex.
 1